 Puts you in a tough spot, doesn’t it?

-Overall, you have three possible options if you are finding yourself in a toxic school environment and want to stay in education.
+Overall, you have three possible options if you are finding yourself in a toxic school culture and want to stay in education.

 (This post may contain affiliate links that won’t change your price but will share some commission.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read our disclosure policy for more information.)